 I am a human geographer.
 I received my doctorate from the University of Toronto.
 My core interests lie in the complex processes through which military defense installations, bases, weapons production facilities, and test ranges are closed down, undergo remediation efforts, or are converted to other uses.
 At the intersections of historical geography, political economy, hazards and environmental policy, I study the "afterlives" of military landscapes with a particular interest in the longitudinal impacts of defense spending and land use on communities and ecology.

-I have two new projects 1) I am researching the social life of rocket debris at commercial spaceports.
+I have two new projects 1) I am researching the social life of rocket debris at commercial spaceports around the world.
 Particularly I am looking at how the commercialization of the space industry is dependent upon areas for waste and accidents (or the risk of them) and how industrial firms are negotiating land use agreements, environmental use regulations, and economic stimulus packages with communities.
-This is a collaborative, interdisciplinary, and multi-sited project looking at sites in North America and Europe with colleagues from the Department of Geosciences at the University of Fribourg.
 2) I am researching the environmental and community impacts from Formerly Used Defense Sites (FUDS) in the United States with a particular interest in "forever chemicals" such as PFAS, among others.